-Basic Rules: NHL Hockey - A Visual Guide
+Basic Rules of NHL Hockey: A Visual Guide

 It saddens me to hear people comment that hockey is too hard to understand because the rules make no sense.
 I also hear that the game is too slow and there are not enough points by each team to make the game exciting.
 I want to try to fix that here and now.

-As seen in the graphic above, there are different colored lines, as well as circles.
-As would be expected, each of these have significance, and have at least one rule tied to how it effects the game.
+As seen in the first graphic below, there are different colored lines, as well as circles.
+As would be expected, each of these has significance, and have at least one rule tied to how it affects the game.

 - Center Ice/Face-Off Circle: The face-off circle at center ice is where the puck is put in play (dropping the puck) by the referee at the start of each period and after a goal is scored.
 During the dropping of the puck, only one player from each team may be in the center ice circle.
 Once the puck is dropped however, teammates from both teams can enter this area to assist in controlling the puck for his team.

 - Neutral Zone: The area between the blue lines indicating each teams' defensive zone.

 - Neutral Zone Face-Off Dots: Four dots in the neutral zone where a linesman can drop the puck after a stoppage of play.

 - Blue Line: A solid blue line spanning the width of the ice which indicates the border between the neutral zone and a given team's defensive zone.